awslabs/graphstorm/docs/source/cli/model-training-inference/real-time-inference.rst

 .. note::

-    Starting with v0.5, GraphStorm will save both updated JSON and YAML files into the same location as trained model automatically, if the ``--save-model-path`` or ``--model-artifact-s3``  configuration is set.
+    Starting with v0.5, GraphStorm will save both updated JSON and YAML files into the same location as the trained model automatically, if the ``--save-model-path`` or ``--model-artifact-s3``  configuration is set.

 GraphStorm provides a helper script to package these model artifacts as a tar file and upload it to an S3 bucket, and then